kubernetes-sigs/cluster-proportional-autoscaler/README.md

 The lowest number of replicas is set to 1.

-## Example deployment file
+## Example deployment files

-This [autoscaler-linear-example.yaml](autoscaler-linear-example.yaml) and [autoscaler-ladder-example.yaml](autoscaler-ladder-example.yaml) are two example yaml files where an autoscaler pod watch and resizes the Deployment replicas of the nginx server.
+There are several example yaml files in the example folder, each of them will deploy an autoscaler pod watch and resizes the Deployment replicas of the nginx server.
 They are using different control modes.
+The autoscaler accepts default parameters passed by `--default-params` flag.
+Default ConfigMap will be created/re-created if default params present.
+Also see the example yaml files for example.

 Use below command to create / delete one of the example:
 ```
-kubectl create -f autoscaler-linear-example.yaml
+kubectl create -f linear.yaml
 ...
-kubectl delete -f autoscaler-linear-example.yaml
+kubectl delete -f linear.yaml
 ```

 # Comparisons to the Horizontal Pod Autoscaler feature